railstack/example_with_admin/README.md

 ### Use webpacker to develop an independent frontend

-We can achieve this by simply following the webpacker's README file, here one point need to mention is to install some [prerequisites](https://github.com/rails/webpacker#prerequisites) before hand.
+We can install and configure it by simply following the webpacker's README file, but one thing need to mention is to make sure some [prerequisites](https://github.com/rails/webpacker#prerequisites) installed before hand.
 After that we can begin to install webpacker:

 ```ruby
 # Gemfile